cisco-open/terraform-provider-meraki/docs/data-sources/networks_sensor_alerts_overview_by_metric.md

 Read-Only:

+- `apparent_power` (Number) Number of sensor alerts that occurred due to apparent power readings
+- `co2` (Number) Number of sensors that are currently alerting due to CO2 readings
+- `current` (Number) Number of sensor alerts that occurred due to electrical current readings
 - `door` (Number) Number of sensor alerts that occurred due to an open door
+- `frequency` (Number) Number of sensor alerts that occurred due to frequency readings
 - `humidity` (Number) Number of sensor alerts that occurred due to humidity readings
 - `indoor_air_quality` (Number) Number of sensor alerts that occurred due to indoor air quality readings
 - `noise` (Attributes) Object containing the number of sensor alerts that occurred due to noise readings (see [below for nested schema](#nestedatt--items--counts--noise))
 - `pm25` (Number) Number of sensor alerts that occurred due to PM2.5 readings
+- `power_factor` (Number) Number of sensor alerts that occurred due to power factor readings
+- `real_power` (Number) Number of sensor alerts that occurred due to real power readings
 - `temperature` (Number) Number of sensor alerts that occurred due to temperature readings
 - `tvoc` (Number) Number of sensor alerts that occurred due to TVOC readings
+- `upstream_power` (Number) Number of sensor alerts that occurred due to upstream power outages
+- `voltage` (Number) Number of sensor alerts that occurred due to voltage readings
 - `water` (Number) Number of sensor alerts that occurred due to the presence of water

 <a id="nestedatt--items--counts--noise"></a>